-Fences.
+Pool fences.
 A standard cover may not fit a pool that is very large or irregularly shaped.
 Even with a cover, a child-safe pool should be fenced to keep it securely off limits between supervised swims.
 Keep furniture and any similar objects that could be used for climbing away from the fence.

 A self-closing, self-latching gate assures that the gate won’t be accidentally left open.
 A lockable gate provides extra security.

 Pool fences are often regulated, sometimes stringently, by building codes.
 Usually, the fence must be 5 to 6 feet high, with slats or uprights spaced no wider than 4 inches.
 If a side of the house or other building serves as a portion of the pool area fence, it should have no doors or windows.
 Fencing must also stand far enough from the pool’s edge to allow safe passage— at least 3 feet.
 Check with your local building department for other requirements.
 (For more information, see Child-Safe Fences & Gates.)

 One type of pool alarm screeches when a heavy object, such as a person, falls into the water (the wave that results sets off the alarm).
 But you would have to be relatively close in order for the alarm to provide a safe warning.
 And the alarm needs regular testing.
 Also, the sensitive mechanism may give you heart-stopping false alarms.

 Another type of alarm system for pools shoots a light beam around the water’s perimeter (the same method is used at the entrance to some stores).
 The sound activates if the beam is broken.